 Minecraft features many logic-defying ores and materials that can help you progress.
 The unique but expansive sandbox gives you a plethora of choices.
 However, such choices can sometimes bite you in the back with seemingly pointless decisions.

-Each unique block is often a different material and these different materials have different properties.
-However, there are times when two different materials have properties so unique, that you struggle to choose a superior out of them.
+Each unique block is often a different material, and these different materials have different properties.
+However, when two different materials have unique properties, you struggle to choose a superior out of them.

 Gold in Minecraft is quite similar to Iron.
 However, gold is harder to find with a marginally lower durability threshold.
-It admittedly looks good on you but that’s all its worth.
-You can have an easier time enchanting gold however, it still does not make it better than Iron.
+It looks good on you, but that’s all it’s worth.
+You can have an easier time enchanting gold.
+However, it still does not make it better than Iron.

-With that said, there are certain factors where Gold wins out on Iron.
-However, you will need to understand the very basics of both elements to reach a definitive conclusion.
+With that said, there are certain factors where Gold wins out over Iron.
+However, you must understand the basics of both elements to reach a definitive conclusion.

 Iron in Minecraft

 Iron is generally found in the Overworld caves.
-It spawns naturally in the form of iron ores and can be dug out and smelted to form Iron ingots.
+It spawns naturally in iron ores and can be dug out and smelted to form Iron ingots.
 However, certain mobs and creatures also spawn iron.
-This can make it easier to find as compared to rarer materials like Gold and Diamond.
+This can make it easier to find than rarer materials like Gold and Diamond.

 Iron Gears and Tools